hasham404/NovaShield/README.md

 ## Data Anonymization Tool

-This repository contains a reference implementation of the anonymization platform described in `Proposal-project  .md`.
+This repository contains a reference implementation of the anonymization platform.
 The goal is to ingest structured datasets (CSV/Excel), detect sensitive columns, and apply configurable anonymization techniques while preserving analytical utility.

 ### Key Features
 - Automatic sensitive-column detection using pattern- and semantic-based heuristics